acmdorio/acmdorio.github.io/_portfolio/s4pu.md

 It fits what Koopman calls the "ML0 design":
   - Multiple Stacks: one dedicated to operating data and another to store return addresses.
   - Large Stack Buffer: although "large" is debatable, in this context it means the stack does not reside in main memory.
-  - 0-Operand: instructions have no operads associated with the opcode, thus operands are always implicitly at the top of the data stack.
+  - 0-Operand: there are no operands associated with an instruction's opcode, the top of the data stack is implicitly used instead.

 As is the case with most stack computers, S4PU's strength and weakness is its simplicity.
 While performance levels will never reach those of pipelined superscalar processors, stack-based CPUs are generally simpler, cheaper and less power-hungry.